vigzmv/aliens_vs_cannons/README.md

 The page will reload if you make edits.<br> You will also see any lint errors in the console.

+#### Redis

+Install and start redis-server.
+Redis is used to cache leaderboard and player data

 ### Build the app for production: